In the clutter of online ads, social media, and business content.

 In some industries, it’s not easy to stand out.
 You may have many competitors doing more or less the same thing.
 Or you may share similar values.

-But the fact is that every business is trying work this angle.
-They know how important customer experience is to people.
+But the fact is that every business is trying to work this angle.
+They know how important customer experience is to their target market.

-One of the major benefits of branding is how it helps you step out of the cookie-cutter mold that most of the similar businesses remain stuck in.
+One of the major benefits of branding is how it helps you step out of the cookie-cutter mold that most similar businesses remain stuck in.

-It gives your nearly identical products or services a huge boost just because they are provided by a name that people have learned to appreciate and trust.
+It gives your nearly identical products or services a huge boost just because they are provided by a name that people have built an emotional connection.

 Are you a new player in an industry where major competitors have already gobbled up market share?

 Find and build your brand around a niche audience to which your business will be seen as superior in some way.

 Your business can become an eco-friendly option.
-Create a brand promise where you can be seen a more personalized in your approach.
+Create a brand promise where you can be seen as more personalized in your approach.